Ameobea/homepage/notes/content/posts/machine-learning-benchmarks-on-the-7900-xtx.md

 So, around 126 images/sec for resnet50.
 A [Reddit thread from 4 years ago](https://www.reddit.com/r/Amd/comments/asdyon/radeon_vii_tensorflow_deep_learning_results_huge/) that ran the same benchmark on a Radeon VII - a >4-year-old card with 13.4 TFLOPS FP32 performance - resulted in a score of 147 back then.

 This leads me to believe that there's a software issue at some point.
-Maybe it's my janky TensorFlow setup, maybe it's poor ROCm/driver support for the 7900 XTX, or maybe it's some some obscure boot param I added to my system 3 years ago.
+Maybe it's my janky TensorFlow setup, maybe it's poor ROCm/driver support for the 7900 XTX, or maybe it's some obscure boot param I added to my system 3 years ago.
 I really don't know.

 One thing is clear though: My TensorFlow performance is not anywhere near where it should be for this hardware.